zoxpx/pxdocs/content/reference/knowledge-base/px-licensing.md

 ### PX-Developer License

 The "PX-Developer" license is a default license for [px-developer](/install-with-other/docker/standalone/px-developer) containers.
-The "PX-Developer" license is permanent and free, and provides a limited set of functionality, with unrestricted use.
+The "PX-Developer" license is permanent and free, and provides a select set of functionality.
 It supports the following features:

 ```text